mrmarkuz/ns8-samba/README.md

 exceeds the configured retention period and removes them.
 If a retention value of `0` is set, the automatic cleanup procedure is disabled.

-When the recycle bin is enabled, the Samba share parameter `recycle:repository = .recycle` is set in the share registry configuration.
-The repository directory is created by the add-share and alter-share actions if it does not exist, to properly set its permissions.
+When the recycle bin is enabled on a share, its the Samba parameter `recycle:repository = .recycle/%U` is set in the share registry configuration.

 Review the current share configuration with:

     podman exec samba-dc net conf list

 The default base path for the recycle bin is `.recycle`.
+It is created by the add-share and alter-share actions if it does not exist, to properly set its permissions.
 It can be changed with the following command:

        python3 -magent -c 'agent.set_env("RECYCLE_REPOSITORY", ".myrecycle")'

 The path is relative to the share root directory.
 This change does not affect shares that have already been configured.

+The full recycle bin path is private for each user.
+For this reason, the `/%U` suffix is always automatically appended when generating the corresponding Samba configuration parameter.

 ## Known log messages